Spatial anisotropies from long wavelength scalar and tensor modes: Second derivatives of metric fluctuations

-so these vectors form an invariant basis $e_r = \xi^-_r$ .
+so these vectors indeed form an invariant basis at this order: $e_r = \xi^-_r$.
 Similarly, if $\xi^-_r$ are chosen as the Killing vectors, $\xi^+_r$ form an invariant basis and satisfy a similar equation.
-Now we can explicitly build a metric which to linear order has the same shape as \eqref{eq:metric} in the case of positive $k$, and which has three translational Killing vectors
+Now we can explicitly build a metric which, to linear order in perturbations, has the same shape as \eqref{eq:metric} in the case of positive $k$, and which has three translational Killing vectors

 where we have expressed the tensors in the invariant basis.
 Since $\gamma^{rs}$ are just numerical coefficients, this is explicitly invariant under the transformations generated by the Killing vectors.
 Note also that at leading order in $k$ and $\gamma_{ij}$ we have $\gamma^{rs}e^i_r e^j_s = \gamma^{ij}$, so to leading order, using equation \eqref{eq:bianchiix_invbasis}, this is